labtroll/ArduinoJson/docs/JsonPath/README.md

     * `[-n:]`
       Selects the last n elements of the array
 * Filter expression (`?()`)
-  Selects all elements in an object or array that match the specified filter
+  Selects all elements in an object or array that match the specified filter.
+  An expression that specifies just a property name, such as `[?(@.isbn)]`, matches all items that have this property, regardless of the value.
 * Script Expression (`()`)
   Script expressions can be used instead of explicit property names or indexes.
 An example is `[(@.length-1)]` which selects the last item in an array.
 Here, length refers to the length of the current array rather than a JSON field named length.